steedos/steedos-docs/docs/developer/micro-page/overview.md

 # Steedos Micro Page Builder: Reshaping Web Development Experience

 We are proud to introduce the **Steedos Micro Page Builder**, a powerful toolkit for micro page development based on Baidu AMIS technology.
-Similar to the renowned Salesforce Lightning Page Builder, this platform supports the creation of custom pages and components, equipped with intuitive visual design tools.
+Steedos supports the creation of custom pages and components, equipped with intuitive visual design tools.

 - **High Customization**: Users can create pages according to business needs without compromise, directly transforming business strategies into applications.
 - **Component Support**: Users can develop custom components to extend the functionality of applications, meeting unique requirements.